GNU Linux-libre, Free as in Freedo

 - Jason Self maintains the Freesh apt repository with .debs of recent Linux-libre releases for 32- and 64-bit x86 and powerpc.
 Read more.

-- gNewSense ships Linux-libre kernels, cleaned up with an older approach.
+- gNewSense ships Linux-libre kernels.
+They used to be cleaned up with an older approach, but current releases use current deblobbing technology.
 For Lemote Yeeloong mipsel notebooks, see our repository.

 - Damián Fossi maintains Linux-libre binaries for gNewSense/MIPS (for Lemote Yeeloong laptops), and for Canaima GNU/Linux.